jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 	return expFormat("Cards not created.  __" + $2 + "__ is not a folder.");
 }

-// Get an image size by loading and reading its binary content
+// Helper function - Get an image size by loading and reading its binary content
 // Note - has a reliable, but slow backup function "getImageSize_reliable" async function getImageSize_fast(file)
 {